FortiShield/gpt-computer-agent/README.md

 |ENGLISH|[简体中文](README.zh_CN.md)|[正體中文](README.zh_TW.md)|[TÜRKÇE](README.TR.md)

-Hi, this is an alternative work for providing ChatGPT MacOS app to Windows and Linux.
+Hi, this is an alternative work for providing Aideck to Windows and Linux.
 In this way this is a fresh and stable work.
 You can easily install as Python library for this time but we will prepare a pipeline for providing native install scripts (.exe).

 Powered by <a href="https://github.com/KhulnaSoft/Tiger"><strong>KhulnaSoft Tiger 🐅</strong></a> A function hub for llm agents.